awslabs/aws-iot-device-client/cmake-toolchain/README.md

 make -j 4
 make install
 ```
-For a real example look into our `.github/build.sh` script.
+For a real example look into our [.github/build.sh](../.github/build.sh) script.

 **Other Architecture**:
-If you need to compile for an architecture that isn't currently supported, then you can create a new toolchain based on the sample toolchains included in the cmake-toolchain folder.
+If you need to compile for an architecture that isn't currently supported, then you can create a new toolchain files based on the sample toolchains included in the cmake-toolchain folder.

 [*Back To The Top*](#cross-compilation)